contents: the early days 1472-1699 CE | things can only get better – the 1700s | further reading and references

 Seaweed, when burned into ash, provided the alkali for making soap and glass – especially valued for the fine window glass that had become popular in the mid C18th.
 It could also be further processed elsewhere to extract iodine and silver iodide.
 By the early C19th 60,000 people were working in kelp manufacture in Scotland and £70,000 profit was being made in the Hebrides alone.
 At its peak crofters on Orkney were producing 3000 tonnes of kelp ash a year – it was worth £22 a tonne.
 The crofters were paid £2 a tonne.
 (Snapdragon Life)

 Kelp-making is said to have begun in Orkney in 1721 through the efforts of James Fee of Whitehall in Stronsay.
-The kelp boom, which followed, reached its peak between 1770 and 1830.
+The kelp boom that followed reached its peak between 1770 and 1830.
 Production was spread across the islands, but there were particular centres such as Sanday, Stronsay and Westray.
 [If visiting Stronsay, check out the Heritage Trail].
 This said, both Burray and South Ronaldsay were still producing around 125 tons per year in the 1790s (compared to around 1100 tons for the three islands above).
 The industry is said to have employed close to 3000 people across Orkney at its peak, and had major implications for shipping.
 However, it wasn’t without its opponents.
 Melting the kelp affected people’s eyesight and could lead to blindness (op. cit.).
-It was also blamed for the extreme famines resulting from crop failure and dying animals between 1739 and 1742.
+It was also blamed for the extreme famines resulting from crop failures and livestock loss between 1739 and 1742.
 This led to a major riot in Stronsay in May 1742, which, in turn, spread to other areas and islands.
 [Click to read a piece by Bill Miller on Orkney’s Kelp Riots].
 With kelp prices dropping sharply after 1830, the activity wasn’t profitable.
-The result was significant job losses and local depopulation.
+The result was significant job losses and localised depopulation.

 Whaling, fishing and the Hudson Bay Company – the rise of Stromness